teamspeak/teamspeak6-server/CONFIG.md

     - **Environment Variable:** `TSSERVER_DATABASE_SQL_PATH`

 - **`--db-sql-create-path [create_sqlite]`**
     - Path relative to the `--sql-path` where to load the database creation scripts from.
+Valid values are `create_mariadb` or `create_sqlite`.
     - **Environment Variable:** `TSSERVER_DATABASE_SQL_CREATE_PATH`

 - **`--db-client-keep-days [30]`**